adelasantosd/normtrace-disability-rights/normative-analysis-protocol.md

 When using this protocol, proceed in the following order:

 1. identify and verify the domestic legal instrument;
-2. determine the relevant jurisdictional and normative context;
+2. determine the jurisdictional route and level of normativity;
+3. determine the relevant country module and, where applicable, subnational protocol;
-3. analyse structural design;
+4. analyse structural design;
-4. identify omissions, exclusions, and subgroup-specific barriers;
+5. identify omissions, exclusions, and subgroup-specific barriers;
-5. determine the applicable international standard;
+6. determine the applicable international standard;
-6. assess normative alignment and legal compatibility;
+7. assess normative alignment and legal compatibility;
-7. classify the type of gap;
+8. classify the type of gap;
-8. translate the finding into structured legal argument where required;
+9. translate the finding into structured legal argument where required;
-9. produce an output appropriate to the intended forum;
+10. produce an output appropriate to the intended forum;
-10. where useful, produce a coding-ready structured summary for later comparative analysis.
+11. where useful, produce a coding-ready structured summary for later comparative analysis.

 Do not skip structural analysis.
 Do not skip exclusion analysis.
-Do not skip conventionality analysis where an international legal instrument is relevant.
+Do not skip compatibility analysis where an international legal instrument is relevant.
 Do not collapse diagnosis into advocacy without first identifying the legal basis.